Oil War: American Intervention in the Persian Gulf: Reception

 In Issue 27 of the UK wargaming magazine Phoenix, Donald Mack also noted its unpopularity, calling it "An under-rated game."
 Writing in 1980, five years after the game's publication and the year after the Iranian Revolution, Mack noted that the game was "now rather dated by events in Iran."
 He found the game balanced, noting that "The Allied player will have little difficulty in defeating the mixed bag of Arab/Iranian ground and air forces opposed to him, but this will not gain him any victory at all: this can be achieved only by capturing and holding a sufficient mix of oil and port hexes, and that in the limited time imposed by a comparatively short game."

+In a retrospective review in Issue 8 of Simulacrum, Luc Olivier commented on the supplied scenarios, writing, "Realistic or not today, those scenarios are fun, fast and well balanced, dealing with an air assault to seize airbases, to bring more troops and supply only by air bridges from Europe and Israel."
+Olivier concluded, "All in all, Oil War is a quick and clever design, quite outdated today but with some interesting learning about the use of a combined air operation.
+It is just a pity that only a very classical warfare is shown and that many options are missing, like helicopter transport between points on the map, the guerilla terrorism against the oil well garrisons, and the political subtleties of the region."

+In Issue 16 of Panzerschreck, James Meldrum thought that not enough scenarios had been supplied by the designers, and suggested a fourth, a hostage situation in the late 1970s.